sap-tutorials/sap-build-process-automation/tutorials/spa-run-process-automation-decision/spa-run-process-automation-decision.md

     > **CAUTION: Desktop agent version installed locally should be greater than or equal to the minimum desktop agent version maintained in the project settings**

-5. To fix this, please go the **Editable** version of your project and select **Settings > Configure Agent Version** and choose the agent version that is registered on your local machine.
+5. To fix this, please go the **Editable** version of your project and select **Settings > Agent Version** and choose the agent version that is registered on your local machine.

-    As you can see in the screenshot below, the configured agent version is 3.20 which is greater than the local registered version of 3.19.
+    As you can see in the screenshot below, the configured agent version is 3.22 which is greater than the local registered version of 3.19.
 You will need to choose a version that is less or equal to 3.19

       <!-- border -->![Monitor](013b.png)